Sorivudine: Interactions

 Sorivudine interacts strongly and in some cases lethally with fluorouracil (5-FU), its prodrugs and related substances.
 This is based on the metabolite bromovinyluracil (BVU), which irreversibly inhibits the enzyme dihydropyrimidine dehydrogenase (DPD) which is necessary for inactivating 5-FU.
 The closely related drug brivudine has the same interaction.

+Also, it should be taken into consideration that the ability to metabolize this drug can decrease with age due to the composition of the gut microbiota.
+Specifically, after the age of 60, it has been observed a reduction of the metabolic potential to degrade this compound decreases.